Punk. Prophet. Genius. Billionaire. Traitor.

 B) Mark Zuckerberg is an incredible prick.

 We don’t know the ending right off the bat, but it’s an interesting film because it’s not just based on a true story, but based upon a real-life website that millions of people use everyday in all corners of the globe.
 How did an arrogant Harvard dropout become one of the world’s most famous people?
 How did this seemingly far-fetched idea catch on with so many people?
 All this and more is answered.

 Director David Fincher (Fight Club, Se7en) shows us the intense, unfiltered side of the tumultuous early years of the social networking site that became a global sensation.
 Helped by Aaron Sorkin’s dynamic script and unwavering performances by Jesse Eisenberg and Andrew Garfield, The Social Network succeeds on a grand scale as a searing drama and a somewhat dark and bitter take on human interaction.
-Social commentary?
-No. Allegory?
-No. But it’s extremely effective at its take on this memorable story, and is incredibly compelling viewing despite the underlying themes of betrayal, cynicism, and the sheer unlike-ability of its protagonist.
+It’s neither social commentary nor allegory, but it’s nonetheless extremely effective at its take on this memorable story, and is incredibly compelling viewing despite the underlying themes of betrayal, cynicism, and the sheer unlike-ability of its protagonist.

 And therein lies the greatest irony of this story: that Mark Zuckerberg created a “social” media site despite being an anti-social tool who alienated everyone around him.

 Facebook has over 500 million members in 207 countries; it is valued at 25 billion dollars.